beliaevs/Boost_Polukhin/README.md

 Makefiles for building under linux are provided.
 CMakeLists.txt for cmake are also here.
-To use them simply create "build" subdirectory, cd into it and run
+To use them simply create "build" subdirectory, cd into it and run:

 cmake ../